AdamGonda/radix-links/talk.md

-who at first glance just invalidated the whole conf but then I realized that they showed this guy because he is not a programmer, he is not legit and if he can still can understand how this works then it's really accomplishes it's goal to bring DeFi to the mainstream
+who at first glance just invalidated the whole conf but then I realized that they showed this guy because he is not a programmer, he is not legit and if he still can understand how this works then it's really accomplishes it's goal to bring DeFi to the mainstream

 and after him they also showed a more seasoned guy who also